 Therapy gardens can take as many forms as the plants within them, the end results are the same-healing spaces that bring comfort and peace to those who use them.
-The reshaping of your environment can promote prevention of health problems.
+According to Stockton arborists for gardening experts, the reshaping of your environment can promote the prevention of health problems.
 Therapeutic gardens and horticulture therapy are a great part of a holistic approach to any recovery.

 Healing Garden Ideas: